 - The United States Environmental Protection Agency runs Energy Star, which judges and guides energy efficiency.
 While their standard is not required for a product to be sold, purchasing a product backed by Energy Star can help you save money and help the environment.

 This includes safety considerations, which are covered by UL, DIN, and CE, along with environmental concerns that Energy Star and RoHS watch over.
-The best brands for power supplies manufacture their products within these guidelines, as failure to do so would strip them of their certifications.
+The best power supply brands manufacture their products within these guidelines, as failure to do so would strip them of their certifications.

 How to Check Power Supply Certification Symbols Yourself

-The logos and symbols on power supplies are relatively straightforward, so here’s a list of how to read them.
+The logos and symbols on power supplies are relatively straightforward:

 - UL power supplies feature a logo with the letters “UL” and you can usually find a serial number paired with it.
 You may also find “UR” symbols to represent UL-Recognized products.